Concepts

 Local model

 Model served by an LLM server running on a local machine, such as your own computer or another computer on a local network.
 This is in contrast to models served over the internet by cloud-based LLM platform.
 Compared to cloud-hosted models, local models offer enhanced data privacy and offline access.
-For using local models, GPT for Work supports Ollama and any LLM server with an OpenAI-compatible API.
+For using local models, GPT for Work supports any LLM server with an OpenAI-compatible API.

 Prompt